DegreeBachelor of Science with a major in Laboratory Science

 The laboratory science (LS) major is designed to prepare graduates for work in a variety of modern laboratory settings, ranging from biotechnology labs to quality control labs to academic, medical, or industrial research labs.
-The program includes a broad spectrum of laboratory courses in chemistry, biochemistry, and biology, so that the graduate will have as comprehensive a repertoire of lab skills as possible.
-With careful selection of electives, LS graduates wishing to become medical technologists will be well-prepared for acceptance into accredited hospital internship programs in medical technology.
-Recent LS graduates have been successful in pursuing careers in industry and post-baccalaureate graduate studies.
+The program includes a broad spectrum of laboratory courses in chemistry, biochemistry, and biology, so that the graduate will evolve a comprehensive repertoire of relevant lab skills that can be applied to careers across chemical, biological, and medical industries.
+With careful selection of elective courses, LS graduates wishing to become medical technologists will be well-prepared for acceptance into accredited hospital internship programs in medical technology.
+Recent LS graduates have been successful in pursuing careers in industry and studies in graduate programs.

 |CAS Core Requirements||42-46|

 |BIO 105/105L/106/106L - Biology I and II (4 cr included in core requirements)||4|

 |BIO 200/200L/200S - Genetics or BIO 207/207L Organismal Genetics||4-5|

 |CHE 250/250L/250S - University Organic Chemistry I**||5|